GridlockNetwork/Resources/whitepapers/readme.md

 Keys are split into key shares using a Threshold Signature Scheme, which requires a designated threshold of shares before the key is used.
 The initially recommended threshold is 3 of 5, meaning that five key shares are distributed, and three must come together to rebuild the key.
 Shares are distributed among participating network devices for storage.

 The primary tool for key storage is Enigma's Secret Network, making Gridlock a network of networks.
-Enigma's network ensures the secrecy of shares by mandating that nodes running the network use Intel trusted execution environments (TEE), enclaves, for all computations and data storage.
-This feature encrypts all sensitive data, so it is hidden from everyone, including the node operator.
+Enigma's network ensures the secrecy of shares by mandating that nodes running the network use Intel’s trusted execution environments (TEE), also known as enclaves, for all computations and data storage.
+This feature encrypts all sensitive data, hiding it from everyone, including the node operator.
 This restriction allows for the availability benefits of multiple storage nodes and protects against the possibility of malicious node operators.

 Enigma enclaves are potentially susceptible to side-channel attacks which can allow hackers or node operators to break the security of an enclave.
 The viability of these attacks is questionable outside an academic setting given a correctly hardened protocol.
 Still, the potential of loss is too great to rely solely on an enclave to ensure the security of a private key.
 For additional security, secondary non-Enigma devices are necessary.